- We advise you to exercise normal safety precautions.

 Civil unrest/Political tension

-Demonstrations in Malawi may be spontaneous and could attract large numbers.
-You should avoid all demonstrations and large public gatherings throughout Malawi as they may become violent.
+Demonstrations in Malawi can be spontaneous and attract large numbers.
 If you are in an area where demonstrations are occurring you should leave if it is safe to do so.
 You should exercise caution in market areas.
-You should monitor the local media for updates on the current situation.

 We advise you to exercise normal safety precautions.
 Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

 Petty crime, including robbery, pickpocketing and bag snatching is prevalent in Malawi, including on public transport.
-There has been an increase of burglaries and violent assaults in the towns of Blantyre and Limbe.
+There has been an increase in burglaries in residential areas throughout Malawi.
+Perpetrators of these crimes are frequently armed and may resort to violence if provoked.
 Residents of Blantyre and Limbe should pay close attention to their personal security and be alert to anything suspicious.

 Carjackings, particularly of four wheel drive vehicles, occur frequently in urban areas.
 Carjackers are also active between the borders of Malawi and Zimbabwe along the Tete Corridor in Mozambique.
 When travelling by car you should keep your car doors locked, the windows up and keep valuables out of sight.
 Never offer a lift to strangers.
 You should not resist if your vehicle is attacked.